 our blessing, our grace

 A few months after we married, Andy and I learned our prayers for our family had been answered.
 I was pregnant and we were ecstatic.
-Aside from some afternoon fatigue, my pregnancy seemed to be going smoothly until our 12 -week anatomy scan.
+Aside from afternoon fatigue my pregnancy seemed to be going smoothly until our 12 -week anatomy scan.
 We watched as our daughter stretched her arms and kicked her legs, showing us how much she had grown.
 The sonographer began taking measurements of Grace’s head, then stopped and said a doctor would be in to confirm what she was seeing.
 I think she had already seen that our baby was going to die.

 Andy and I looked at one another without saying a word.
 Surely this was normal, we thought.
-He reached for my hand and began praying for our daughter until the sonographer and a doctor whom we had never met re-entered the room.
+Andy reached for my hand and began praying for our daughter until the sonographer and a doctor whom we had never met re-entered the room.

 LEARNING OUR DAUGHTER’S DIAGNOSIS